アイスランド

 Burfell crater and Burfellsgjá lava conduit

-Descend the stairs to the south and walk along remnants of the lava tunnel walls.
-As you approach the Burfell crater (marked on maps) the tunnel shape becomes more distinct.
+Descend the stairs southward and walk along the remnants of the lava tunnel walls.
+As you approach Burfell crater (marked on maps), the tunnel shape becomes more distinct.

 Mount Esja

-The mountain range visible north across the bay from Reykjavík with several hiking routes.
+The mountain range visible north across the bay from Reykjavík.
+There are several hiking routes.

 Map: https://goo.gl/maps/GJHJfehEbKU6BRz97